yohman/pfhp/README.md

 | Shimomoriya| 1716-1869   | 1720, 1729, 1846, 1850, 1858, 1864-1867    |
 | Niita      | 1720-1870   | 1742, 1758, 1796, 1857, 1858                |

+### Data structure

+For the purposes of XaViz, the data for these two villages were extracted from the Xavier database as a single, flat file.

 ### Descriptive statistics